AvailLang/Avail/README.md

 RUNNING
 --------------------------------------------------------------------------------

-You can launch Anvil using the provided Gradle wrapper.
+At any time after Anvil has been built, you can launch Anvil using the provided Gradle wrapper.
 To launch Anvil on a Unix-based system:

 	$ cd $PROJ
 	$ ./gradlew :avail:run